PHPirates/card-game-rules/cuttle.md

 ## Definitions
 * Increasing suit order: standard
 * Increasing rank order: A-2-3-4-5-6-7-8-9-10-J-Q-K
 * The A is worth 1 point, the cards in the range \[2,10\] are worth their number of points.
+These will be called *point cards*.

 ## Play